 Six hours later, at 0600 UTC 31 July, a TCFA was issued for a new disturbance that was west of the TS Ken position 6 h earlier.
-This disturbance shows clearly in the surface wind field in Fig. 1j, located within clouds associated with the fishhook north of the gyre.
+This disturbance is clearly visible in the surface wind field in Fig. 1j, located within clouds associated with the fishhook north of the gyre.
 Vertical wind shear was decreasing and underlying SST was rising (Table 2).
-Using 0300 UTC reports of 50 kt (26 m s-1) winds from the USS Dubuque (LPD8), and 0600 UTC reports from the same ship of 40 kt winds and falling surface pressures, the decision was made to issue warnings for TS Lola at 1030 UTC 31 July.
-In reality, as noted in the JTWC post-season report, these winds were associated with the same disturbance that was previously labeled TS Ken.
-By 1200 UTC 31 July (Fig. 1k), TS Lola had an asymmetric cloud structure, but a well-defined circulation with high clouds rotating to the south of the center.
+Using 0300 UTC reports of 50 kt $(26 \text{ m s}^{-1})$ winds from the U.S.S.
+Dubuque (LPD8), and 0600 UTC reports from the same ship of 40-kt winds and falling surface pressures, the decision was made to issue warnings for TS Lola at 1030 UTC 31 July.
+In reality, as noted in the JTWC postseason report, these winds were associated with the same disturbance that was previously labeled TS Ken.
+By 1200 UTC 31 July (Fig. 1k), TS Lola had an asymmetric cloud structure, but a welldefined circulation with high clouds rotating to the south of the center.
 Mean flow had turned to the northeast, vertical shear remained moderate, and SST continued to rise as the storm turned toward the southwest.
-At the last time period shown, 1800 UTC 31 July (Fig. 1l), the highest clouds had rotated around to the east of Lola.
+At the last time period shown, 1800 UTC 31 July (Fig. 11), the highest clouds had rotated around to the east of Lola.
 Mean flow remained from the northeast but weakened.
-The remainder of this section will examine other fields, largely using gridded ERA Interim analyses, in order to understand the evolution of the background flow that created such a complex evolution of TS Ken-Lola.
+The remainder of this section will examine other fields, largely using gridded ERA-Interim analyses, in order to understand the evolution of the background flow that created such a complex evolution of TS Ken-Lola.

-Fig. 2 shows the 850 hPa relative vorticity and winds daily at 0000 UTC from 29 July, just before Ken was named, to 1 August, after Lola had formed.
-Only cyclonic vorticity is shaded, starting at 5 X 10^{-5} s-1, in units of 5 X 10^{-5} s-1.
+Figure 2 shows the 850-hPa relative vorticity and winds daily at 0000 UTC from 29 July, just before Ken was named, to 1 August, after Lola had formed.
+Only cyclonic vorticity is shaded, starting at $5 \times 10^{-5} \text{ s}^{-1}$ , in increments of $5 \times 10^{-5} \text{ s}^{-1}$ .
 At 0000 UTC 29 July (Fig. 2a), the broad gyre shows clearly in the wind and cloud fields.
 One vorticity maximum ("A") was present south of the gyre center at the location of the pre-Ken disturbance shown in Fig. 1a.
-A second vorticity maximum ("B") was found northeast of the gyre center, adjacent to the extended cloudiness to the east.
+A second vorticity maximum

+("B") was found northeast of the gyre center, adjacent to the extended cloudiness to the east.
 One day later (Fig. 2b), both vorticity maxima rotated around the broader gyre and approached one another.
 Disturbance A was associated with the pre-Ken disturbance.
-Disturbance B was present just south of the gale force wind region shown in Fig. 1e.
+Disturbance B was present just south of the gale-force wind region shown in Fig. 1e.
 By 0000 UTC 31 July (Fig. 2c), the two vorticity maxima merged into one elongated maximum along the inner edge of cloudiness north of the gyre.
-The primary maximum (A) was co-located with the tropical storm, but an extended maximum to the west (B) lay almost directly under the upper clouds within the fishhook.
+The primary maximum (A) was collocated with the tropical storm, but an extended maximum to the west (B) lay almost directly under the upper clouds within the fishhook.
 As a result, there is still some evidence at this time of two vorticity maxima.
 By 0000 UTC 1 August, the high clouds with TS Lola broke away from the broad gyre cloudiness and a single strong vorticity maximum existed at 850 hPa, coincident with the tropical cyclone.
-The broad gyre cloudiness and wind field continued to show prominently at this last time, and another 850 hPa vorticity maximum rotated around the gyre to the east.
+The broad gyre cloudiness and wind field continued to show prominently at this last time, and another 850-hPa vorticity maximum rotated around the gyre to the east.
 The latter was not associated with subsequent tropical storm development.